-- a) The council will: - i) seek improvements to existing accessibility provision; - ii) secure new development which is compliant with current best practice; and - iii) expect applicants to show in their supporting inclusive design statements how their proposals achieve inclusive design. - b) The design of developments should reflect good practice principles for promoting child-friendly housing and environments.
+A. The council will:

+- seek improvements to existing accessibility provision; - ii. secure new development which is compliant with current best practice; and - expect applicants to show in their inclusive design statements how their proposals achieve inclusive design. - B. The design of developments should reflect good practice principles for promoting child-friendly housing and environments.

-10.1.
-All new development should be accessible to all, including disabled people with disabilities, older people, other people with mobility constraints, and children.
-The council will expect applicants to use documents such as the 'Planning and Access for Disabled People' (DCLG 2006), 'The Principles of Inclusive Design' (CABE 2006) and Department for Transport's Inclusive 'Mobility' guidance (2005) Inclusive Transport Strategy (2018) or any relevant updated replacement to inform their design approach and proposals.
+All new development should be accessible to all, including people with 10.1 disabilities, older people, other people with mobility constraints, and children.
+The council will expect applicants to use documents such as the Department for Transport's Inclusive Transport Strategy (2018) or any relevant updated replacement to inform their design approach and proposals.
 See also London Plan policy D5 and the Mayor's Accessible London SPG (October 2014).